Comparing the Robustness of Simple Network Scale-Up Method (NSUM) Estimators: Discussion

 \section{Discussion}

-We have presented theoretical and empirical evidence that over what seems likely to be a realistic range of true prevalence, sample size, and population size, the dRpA estimator often has lower bias and RMSE than the dRpR estimator under a two-block stochastic block model with assortativity.
-In other words, using the average-of-ratios size estimator and the ratio-of-averages degree estimator often has lower bias and RMSE than using the ratio of averages for both the degree and size estimators.
-We have also shown empirical evidence that the dRpA estimator has lower bias, RMSE, and variance than the dApA estimator, suggesting that using the average-of-ratios size estimator with the ratio-of-averages degree estimator is better than using the average-of-ratios size estimator for both the size and degree estimators.
+We have presented theoretical evidence that over what seems likely to be a realistic range of true prevalence, sample size, and population size, the RA estimator often has lower bias and RMSE than the RR$^*$ estimator under a two-block stochastic block model with assortativity.
+We have also provided empirical evidence on real networks that the RA estimator may often have lower bias and RMSE than the RR$^*$ estimator under assortativity.
+Together, these results suggest that using the ratio-of-averages degree estimator and the average-of-ratios size estimator often has lower bias and RMSE than the most commonly used NSUM basic scale-up estimator, which uses the ratio of averages for both the degree and size estimators.

+We have also shown empirical evidence that the RA estimator often has lower bias, RMSE, and variance than the AA (mean-of-sums) estimator, suggesting that using the average-of-ratios size estimator with the ratio-of-averages degree estimator may be better than using the average-of-ratios size estimator for both the size and degree estimators.
 We have provided some reasoning for these findings.

-The evidence in favor of one estimator over another still depends on the range of parameter values expected to be practically relevant.
-The more we know about the typical network and sample size, assortativity, approximate prevalence, typical degree sizes, and the fraction of the population that is in one or more of the probe groups in hard-to-reach population studies, the better we can constrain the relative performance of the estimators.
-Additionally, the Facebook 100 network data do not represent subpopulations we expect to be hidden.
-Comparing the robustness of these estimators on additional data sets beyond our initial example, particularly using network data sets involving hidden populations, would provide more direct evidence for evaluating these estimators.

 Generalized NSUM and other complex methods are likely to be preferable to these simple estimators when feasible.
-However, in studies that use one of these simple estimators without any corrections, the dRpA may be the most robust choice.
-When the necessary data is available, it may be easier to correct bias in the dRpR estimator than the dRpA since the dRpR bias can be expressed directly in terms of the degree ratio; however, this requires having reliable estimates of the degree ratio.
-When ad hoc corrections to the simple estimators are applied to the dRpR, it may be helpful to also compute the dRpA to help bound the result; it is easily done and does not require additional data or computational power.
+However, in studies that use one of these simple estimators without any corrections, the RA may be the most robust choice.
+When the necessary data are available, it may be easier to correct bias in the RR$^*$ estimator than the RA since the RR$^*$ bias can be expressed directly in terms of the degree ratio; however, this requires having reliable estimates of the degree ratio.
+When ad hoc corrections to the simple estimators are applied to the RR$^*$, it may be helpful to also compute the RA to help bound the result; it is easily done and does not require additional data or computational power.